 As described in a previous article, existing computational textual analysis approaches that take words as the fundamental unit of analysis (e.g., word counts or word-correlation measures, such as topic models), are limited in their ability to capture nuanced relationships conveyed with sentences, nor the multiple layers of structure in documents.
 This article explains some of the opportunities arising from being able to systemically capture within-sentence relationships, by transforming raw text into consistent textual structures.

-This article explain how by abstracting/capturing these surface-level variations, our textual structures make it feasible to examine the similarity in the conveyed relationships, rather than whether those sentences use exactly the same words to convey their messages.
+This article explains how, by abstracting/capturing these surface-level variations, our textual structures make it feasible to examine the similarity in the conveyed relationships, rather than whether those sentences use exactly the same words to convey their messages.

-Despite grouping research in linguist analysis, most large-scale research to-date on organizational communications take the word as the unit of analysis, analyzing the text based on word counts, or correlation in word usage.
+Despite growing research in linguistic analysis, most large-scale research to-date on organizational communications takes the word as the unit of analysis, analyzing the text based on word counts, or correlation in word usage.
 The key basis of Menai Insight's tools is that there is a layer or meaning in text beyond the words on the page, captured only when considering the relationships conveyed when these words are organized together.
 That is, textual information express more nuanced relationships, such as justification for particular decisions, expectations of future states, and caveats to an argument.
-Word-counts and word-clustering approaches, such as topic modeling, abstracting away the specific relationships between how the words are structures to into a relationship, and how those sentences are structured together into meta-structures.
+Word-counts and word-clustering approaches, such as topic modeling, abstract away the specific relationships between how the words are structured to form relationships, and how those relationships are structured together into meta-structures.

 This article summarizes the limitations of capturing meaning with approaches that take the word as the fundamental unit of analysis; fundamental issues that our approach to capturing meaning seeks to address.